evmckinney9/jenglot/posts/rust_wheels/index.md

 Enforce conventional commits to automatically generate CHANGELOGs, and semantic versioning. but because I have already set up enforcement of using this commit-msg hook <https://github.com/qoomon/git-conventional-commits> there is a better way.

 I use this tool <https://github.com/conventional-changelog/conventional-changelog> to build the changelog notes.
-This tool is intended to work by generating the release notes before the tagged commitbut because I use the tagged commit to trigger this action we need to do something a bit messy.
+This tool is intended to work by generating the release notes before the tagged commitbut because I use the tagged commit to trigger this action I need to do something a bit messy.

-Specify `-r 2` to get the last two releases (the most recent commit is from HEAD ahead of the last tagged commit, but we really want the second one).
+Specify `-r 2` to get the last two releases (the most recent commit is from HEAD ahead of the last tagged commit, but I really want the second one).
 Then trim the first two lines of this file to remove the junk notes.

 ```yaml
 - name: Generate Changelog